DerwenAI/bwyd/README.md

 ## Abstract

-Goal: _Implement a DSL to simplify means for defining good recipes rapidly, while using computational tools to catch errors and inconsistencies, scale portions, calculate yields, and so on._
+Goal: _Implement a DSL (domain specific language) to simplify means for defining good recipes rapidly, while using computational tools to catch errors and inconsistencies, scale portions, calculate yields, and so on._

 The seed crazy idea behind the scenes here is to consider how cooks behave somewhat like robots, following recipes as instructions.